You have the power to improve how you sound when you speak.

 Thought Groups and Chunking

-Last, we’ll talk about how to make it even easier for your listener to follow what you’re saying by breaking your ideas into shorter pieces.
+Last, you'll learn how to make it even easier for people to follow what you’re saying by breaking your ideas into shorter chunks.

-You’ll find out why you hear different levels of stress when listening to native speakers.
+You’ll find out why you hear different levels of stress when listening to English speakers (and how to do this yourself).

-You’ll learn how to separate your words into logical chunks, or thought groups, and which words to emphasize for extra clarity, emphasis, or effect.
+You’ll learn how to separate your words into logical thought groups, and practice, practice, practice!

-You’ll discover how to breathe in English, as well as how to pause deliberately and change your tone to keep your listener engaged and interested in what you’re saying.
+You’ll discover when to breathe in English, as well as how to pause deliberately to keep your listener engaged and interested in what you’re saying.

 Putting It All Into Practice

-As you finish the Stress Simplified program, you’ll be able to test your mastery of stress patterns so that you can see how well you’ve absorbed the rhythm of English.
+As you finish the Stress Simplified program, you’ll be able to test your mastery of stress patterns so that you can see how well you’ve absorbed the rhythm and melody of English.

 You’ll find out the best ways to practice word and sentence stress and thought groups on your own so that you feel more confident when speaking.